Verify your Installation¶

 This chapter ends with this optional section, where you will be able to test your cloud by launching a virtual machine and test that everything is working correctly.

 You should only follow the specific subsection for your hypervisor.

 The goal of this subsection is to launch a small Virtual Machine, in this case a TTYLinux (which is a very small Virtual Machine just for testing purposes).

 To complete this section, you must have network connectivity to the Internet from the Front-end, in order to import an appliance from http://marketplace.opennebula.systems .

 Step 1.
 Check that the Hosts are on¶

 The Hosts that you have registered should be in ON status.

 Step 2.
 Import an appliance from the MarketPlace.¶

 We need to add an Image to our Cloud.
-To do so we can do so by navigating to Storage -> Apps in the left side menu (1).
-You will see a list of Appliances, you can filter by
+We can do so by navigating to Storage -> Apps in the left side menu (1).
+You will see a list of Appliances, and you can filter by

 tty kvm (2) in order to find the one we are going to use in this guide.
 After that select it (3) and click to cloud button (4) in order to import it.